 Nature of this website

 This website provides information, courses and support to parents and other individuals caring for babies and young children with hearing loss from birth to around 5 years of age.
-This service is offered on a membership / subscription basis (the “Product”).
+This service is offered on a registration basis (the “Product”).